The font can be either .ttf (TrueType) or .otf (OpenType).

 - It may produce no error, but display the default Arial font instead of the one specified in

 FontFace.
-This will happen if a .otf font is used, or if the wrong family name is specified.
+This will happen if the wrong family name is specified.

 - A log error "Can't create font" may be produced, and the entire string meter will fail to display.
 This generally means that a string modifier option like